 Serious overcrowding made teaching difficult and encouraged the spread of diseases.
 The Log Books show that diphtheria, whooping cough, mumps, scarlet fever, and smallpox spread quickly through the school, actually closing the school on several occasions.

 In August 1887 the School Board agreed that it was imperative to increase the size of the accommodation, plans were made accordingly, “A commodious classroom is to be added to the existing accommodation here”.
 (Log Book 8th June 1887)

-The “commodious classroom” added to the school in 1888 Photograph, taken June 11th 1896 shows some of
+The “commodious classroom” added to the school in 1888 Photograph, taken June 11th 1896 Lingfield Primary School

 can be see, west of the bell tower.
-The New Mixed School on the children with the headmaster Mr William Abell.
+The New Mixed School on shows some of the children Mr William Abell.
+Prize giving 1948

 in the old school, which became the Infants School.

 Images are reproduced by kind permission of Surrey History Centre

 As the population increased conditions in the school worsened.
 In 1906 the Inspector noted that he hoped that the proposed building of a new Mixed School would not be delayed.
 To ease the overcrowding the Mission Room (behind the School, now the site of the Lingfield Day Centre) and the Victoria Club were used for the upper standards.
 When those buildings were required for other functions the school had to be closed.